 Jesus commands us to seek reconciliation with someone we have wronged or offended, even ahead of public worship:

-“Therefore, if you are offering your gift at the altar and there remember that your brother has something against you,
+“Therefore, if you are offering your gift at the altar and there remember

-leave your gift there in front of the altar.
+in front of the altar.

-First go and be reconciled to your brother;
+First go and be reconciled to your brother; then come and offer your gift.

-your adversary who is taking you to court.
-Do it while
+Settle matters quickly with your adversary who is taking you to court.

-you are still with him on the way.”
+Do it while you are still with him on the way.”

 (Matthew 5:23-25).